Sustaining Ourselves In These Times Of Change

 Dual locations hosting presenters and workshop spaces with a high focus on upskilling through practical hands-on learning and knowledge sharing.
 There will also be a number of tours to properties around Whanganui to see some of the local permaculture projects or homes.

 Te Ao Hou Marae is cared for by Geoffery Hipango, the is situated in Aramoho on the banks of the Whanganui River.
 The marae will be providing a unique blend of local run workshops to share regional knowledge & skills with their community that aid the development of regional food sovereignty through growing there own and share the abundance.

 We are grateful for this opportunity to be learning and sharing with Geoff and his community in Whanganui and for Churton School that is within 5 minutes walk.
 These 2 locations give us the space needed to host the national & local interface.
 The school hall will host presentations of edge leading thoughts and movements along within smaller discussions and group sessions to be held with the classroom spaces.

 The hui is organised by volunteers and offers significant space for co-creation, so we invite you to contact us if you have anything to offer your community – be it your skills, insight, wisdom, music, activities or presentations.

-We look forward to meeting all the wonderful participants and exploring what emerges when we all get together again in one.
+We look forward to meeting all the wonderful participants and exploring what emerges when we all get together again at our annual hui.